boutell/docker-dev/README.md

 **Build** the container (just this once):

 ```
-./build
+docker-compose build
 ```

 **Start** the container (leave running in a terminal):

 ```
-./run
+docker-compose up
 ```

-Now open a shell and use it as you see fit:
+Now open a shell:

 ```
-./shell
+docker-compose exec docker-dev bash
 ```

 Welcome to your shell.
-The `./shared` folder is shared with the host machine's `./shared` folder wherever you cloned this repo, so you can edit your project with vscode and other tools on your desktop.
+This is where you will do all of the normal command line things, like running `git clone`, `npm install`, `npm run dev`, etc.

+**The `./projects` folder is shared with the host machine's `./projects` folder,** which you'll see on the host as soon as you run `./up` for the first time.
+**You need to `cd` to that folder first to do any work you want to keep.**

+Thanks to the syncing you can edit code in `./projects` on your host computer, with vscode for instance.

+Changes are synced in both directions, so you can also edit code, touch files and use git commands in the shell and those changes should stick on the host computer.

-The `./data/db` folder where you cloned this repo is where your MongoDB database persists.
+The `./data/db` folder is where your MongoDB database persists, so do not remove that folder.

-> Everything not in `./shared` or MongoDB goes away when you
+> Everything not in `./projects` or stored in MongoDB goes away when you
 > restart the container.

 Included in the environment: